dbrady/scoped_attr_accessor/README.md

 intent of the privacy, and be less likely to *accidentally* create an external dependency on on a method that should have been kept private.

-I am becoming more and more swayed by this second way of thinking, but I find that it falls short in one key area: accessors.
+I am becoming swayed by this second way of thinking, but I find that it falls short in one key area: accessors.
 It is easy to create a private method in ruby, but creating a private accessor method is actually a bit tortuous.
-As a result, I see programmers who strongly believe in using privacy to communicate undependable interfaces frequently making use of either instance variables or public accessors for their private variables.
-These variables are not dependable, at least from a "stable interface" standpoint, so both solutions offer an unfavorable tradeoff.
-While instance variables communicate privacy, they force the object to depend on its own undependable internal interface.
-Meanwhile, public accessors allow the class to isolate itself from its undependable interface, but by making it public the communication to the maintainer is that other classes can and should depend on that undependable interface.
+As a result, I see programmers who strongly believe in using privacy to communicate undependable interfaces frequently making one of two bad tradeoffs: they either use instance variables or public accessors for their private variables.
+These variables are not dependable, at least from a "stable interface" standpoint, so both solutions are suboptimal.
+While instance variables communicate privacy, they force the class to depend on its own undependable internals.
+Making an accessor allows the class to create an internal interface to isolates itself from its own undependable internals, but by making it public the communication to the maintainer is that other classes can and should depend on that interface.

+What is needed is a clean, easy, *elegant* way to create private and protected accessors, so that classes can create internal interfaces to their instance variables, reducing their exposure to their own volatility WITHOUT communicating that interface publically.

-The reason programmers make this tradeoff is that there doesn't seem to be an easy, clean, *elegant* way to create private and protected accessors in ruby.
+We need a clean and easy way to create private and protected accessors in ruby.
 My goal with this gem, then, is to create such a way, so that those who wish to communicate "this variable is undependable and it should be kept isolated for now" can do so easily.